projf/projf-explore/graphics/lines-and-triangles/sim/README.md

 ### Switching Demo

-To switch between the different demos, change the render instance near line 110 in `top_demo.sv`, then rerun make.
+To switch between the different demos, change the render instance near line 110 in `top_demo`, then rerun make.

 * `render_line` - single diagonal line
 * `render_edge` - line around the edge of the screen buffer